IFSA | August 20, 2020

 - While we continue to support some fall activity plus our spring applicants, we are using this extraordinary time to double down on strengthening the organization.

 The last point speaks to IFSA’s future.
 In this year of upheaval, we remain focused on advancing our mission and organizational commitments, using our time and staff talents to accelerate that work.
-We have shared some of these new efforts with you already, such as the You Belong Here initiative and a sneak peek at Global Wayfinder, our new website and online tool to help students identify their best-fit study abroad program.
+We have shared some of these new efforts with you already, such as the You Belong Here initiative.
 We are working on many curricular enhancements at our sites, along with plans to evolve all of our experiential learning opportunities, maximizing their potential as high-impact practices.
 Through all of this, we continue to focus on how IFSA can assist in addressing the challenges our field and higher education face.

 I hope these insights are helpful in understanding the internal dynamics of IFSA.
 We are a long-standing, well-respected organization in the field, and we are in this for the long haul.
 Whether in four months or 14, we look forward to welcoming your students to our programs again in the future.